ece362-purdue/labs/lab1-gpio/README.md

 ## Step 6: Keypad and LEDs

 Complete the subroutine `keypad`.
 It will be called in an infinte loop.
 The subroutine should iterate through all the column pins (PC4-PC7), setting one high and the rest low on each iteration.
 In each iteration, it should check all the row input values (PC0-PC3).
 For each column, if a button in a certain row is pressed, a light should turn on, and when it is released, it should turn off.
-No two columns can use buttons on the same row (the simplest arrangement will be the diagonal **1, 5, 7, 9** so that only buttons on this diagonal can turn on/off the LEDs) and no two columns can use the same LED.
+No two columns can use buttons on the same row (the simplest arrangement will be the diagonal **1, 5, 9, D** so that only buttons on this diagonal can turn on/off the LEDs) and no two columns can use the same LED.
 Pseudo-code for this function is provided below:

 ```C